padlocks/CustomOrigins/README.md

 # CustomOrigins
 Adds custom origins to Minecraft.
-Requires Origins, ExtraOrigins, MobOrigins There are NO plans for long-term maintaining.
+Requires Origins, ExtraOrigins There are NO plans for long-term maintaining.
 This was created to store potential custom origins for a specific SMP.

 <p><a href="https://discord.gg/zUFbbVVjbB"><img src="https://img.shields.io/discord/778784890560315393?color=7289DA&amp;style=for-the-badge" alt="discord.gg/zUFbbVVjbB" /></a></p>